SwaminathanT02/JHUProject_Course_3/CodeBook.md

 A second, independent tidy data set with the average of each variable for each activity and each subject.
 * TidyDataset is created by taking the means of each variable for corresponding _activity_ and _subject_.
 * TidyDataset is exported as TidyDataset.txt

+## Variable Description
+* subject -- An identifier of the subject who carried out the experiment.
+* activity -- Its activity label.
+* Other Variables --
+ * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+ * Triaxial Angular velocity from the gyroscope.
+ * A 561-feature vector with time and frequency domain variables.